rahuljoshi1814/rahul-wasserstoff-AiInternTask/README.md

 ## Notes
 - Ensure Tesseract OCR is installed and its path is configured correctly.
-- This project utilizes YOLOv5 for object detection and EasyOCR for text extraction.
+- This project utilizes Mask R-CNN for object detection and EasyOCR for text extraction.